npmaier/mezzanine-recipes/README.md

 ## To Do

-* Create a clean recipe template
 * Let visitors add a rating to recipes
-* Extend the REST API for comment fields
+* Extend REST API to a PUT Method for CommentResource
 * Add some tests

 ## License